-There are various components in your engine, but rats shouldn’t be one of them.
-If you suspect you have rats in your engine, here’s how to get rid of them.
+Your engine has various components, but rats shouldn’t be one of them.
+If you suspect you have rats in your engine, here are some steps to help you eliminate them.

 How Can I Determine If I Have Rats in My Engine?